© Crown copyright 2020

-The introduction of AEO status is the EU’s response to the need to secure international supply chains and the introduction of Customs-Trade Partnership Against Terrorism (C-TPAT) in the USA and the development of the Safe framework of standards in the World Customs Organisation (WCO).
+The introduction of AEO status is the UK and EU’s response to the need to secure international supply chains and the introduction of Customs-Trade Partnership Against Terrorism (C-TPAT) in the USA and the development of the Safe framework of standards in the World Customs Organisation (WCO).

 The aim is to provide business with an internationally recognised quality mark which will indicate that their role in the international supply chain is secure and their customs controls and procedures are efficient and compliant.
 An operator with AEO security and safety status implies that apart from being reliable in the traditional financial and customs terms, they are also compliant in respect of security and safety standards and can therefore be considered as a ‘secure’ trader and thus a reliable trading partner.

-1.5 What is the ‘international supply chain’?
+1.4 What the ‘international supply chain’ is

 The international supply chain, from a customs perspective, starts from the process of manufacturing goods destined for export, from a customs territory, through to delivery of the goods to the party to whom the goods are actually consigned in another customs territory.

-1.6 Where does the international supply chain start?
+1.5 Where the international supply chain starts

 The international supply chain starts at the point where raw products or manufactured goods are designated for export in the country of origin.
 For example:

 - ore is mined in Russia

 - in Russia, it is processed into iron bars